 Regina Trench

 The trench lay beyond the crest of the ridge and could not be seen from the attacking position.
 Unfortunately, supporting artillery fire, intended to cut the barbed wire, did not hit its target and could not be corrected because the ridge obscured the artillery observers' line of sight.
-It was raining.
-And the Germans were ready.
+In addition it was raining and the Germans were ready.

-On October 1st, 1916, two companies of the battalion and one platoon were ordered to the attack on the left flank across a 600-yard frontage.
+On 1st October 1916 two companies of the battalion were ordered to the attack on the left flank across a 600 yard frontage.
 Scouts reported the wire had not been breached and remained very dense.
 Nonetheless the attack was ordered to go ahead about noon.
 Vern's platoon was part of 'A' company on the left flank.
-His platoon was to crawl forward and get around the first band of entanglements to avoid finding a way through it.
+His platoon was to crawl forward and get around the first band of entanglements and try to find a way through it.
 They couldn't get around.
-They waited for two-minutes as a final, futile artillery barrage tried to cut the wire once again.
-When the barrage ceased, they 'went forward into a blizzard of machine gun bullets which checked them in first stride.'
+They waited for two minutes as a final, futile artillery barrage tried to cut the wire once again.
+When the barrage ceased, they "went forward into a blizzard of machine gun bullets which checked them in first stride."

 "I was knocked unconscious.
 I recovered right away.
-My main trouble was that I couldn't see.
+But my main trouble was that I couldn't see.
 My eyes were closed with blood from the head.
-[And] I was completely deaf.
+Oh, I was completely deaf.
 The bullet, or whatever it was, went into my helmet and opened [it] up like a [Savoy] cabbage."
+Without his helmet, Vern would have been killed.

 After The Battle